mapbox/mapbox-plugins-android/README.md

 # Mapbox Plugins for Android

-Plugins are single-purpose libraries built on top of the [Mapbox Android SDK](https://www.mapbox.com/android-sdk/) that you can include in your apps like any other Android dependency.
+Plugins are single-purpose libraries built on top of the [Mapbox Android SDK](https://www.mapbox.com/android-docs/) that you can include in your apps like any other Android dependency.
+You'll [find documentation](https://www.mapbox.com/android-docs/plugins/overview/) for each plugin on our website.
+A full list of the current plugins is available below.

 ## Getting Started